- Home

 1. Air fryer croissant sandwiches

-Golden, flaky, and buttery, there are few people who don’t love a croissant.
+Golden, flaky, and buttery, few people don’t love a croissant.
 But if you’ve bought a batch, you’ll probably know how quickly they can turn stale.
 Luckily, using an air fryer to reheat old croissants is a quick and easy way to restore them to their best.
 But why not go one better and make air fryer croissant sandwiches?

 2. Air fryer French toast